-- Do not open the instrument or attempt to disassemble the internal parts or modify them in any way.
-The instrument contains no user-serviceable parts.
-If it should appear to be malfunctioning, discontinue use immediately and have it inspected by qualified Yamaha service personnel. - Do not expose the instrument to rain, use it near water or in damp or wet conditions, or place containers on it containing liquids which might spill into any openings. - If the AC adaptor cord or plug becomes frayed or damaged, or if there is a sudden loss of sound during use of the instrument, or if any unusual smells or smoke should appear to be caused by it, immediately turn off the power switch, disconnect the adaptor plug from the outlet, and have the instrument inspected by qualified Yamaha service personnel.

-- Use the specified adaptor (PA-5C or an equivalent recommended by Yamaha) only.
-Using the wrong adaptor can result in damage to the instrument or overheating. - Before cleaning the instrument, always remove the electric plug from the outlet.
+- This instrument contains no user-serviceable parts.
+Do not attempt to disassemble or modify the internal components in any way. - Do not expose the instrument to rain, use it near water or in damp or wet conditions, or place containers on it containing liquids which might spill into any openings. - If the power cord or plug becomes frayed or damaged, or if there is a sudden loss of sound during use of the instrument, or if any unusual smells or smoke should appear to be caused by it, immediately turn off the power switch, disconnect the electric plug from the outlet, and have the instrument inspected by qualified Yamaha service personnel. - Only use the voltage specified as correct for the instrument.
+The required voltage is printed on the name plate of the instrument. - Always connect the three-pin attachment plug to a properly grounded power source.
+(For more information about the main power supply, see page 12.) - Before cleaning the instrument, always remove the electric plug from the outlet.
 Never insert or remove an electric plug with wet hands. - Check the electric plug periodically and remove any dirt or dust which may have accumulated on it.